 At this appointment you will be seen by an audiologist (hearing specialist).
 We will discuss the problems which you are having with your hearing.
-We are likely to ask you about your general health and any related problems which you may have such as tinnitus or problems with your balance (you will be sent a link to an online form and it would be helpful if you could complete it prior to your appointment).
+We are likely to ask you about your general health and any related problems which you may have such as tinnitus or problems with your balance (it would be helpful if you could complete the online form before your appointment).
 A test of your hearing detection thresholds will be carried out.
 The test will give the audiologist a picture of the level of sounds that you are able to detect.
 You will wear headphones and listen to sounds over a range of frequencies (250 to 8000 Hertz); these are the frequencies most relevant to hearing everyday environmental and speech sounds.